alper/alpernl/content/posts/this-happened-utrecht-6-soundbytes/index.md

 ---
 Last Monday we saw the sixth edition of This Happened taking place and —I haven't seen all, but I've seen more than most— I think this was one of the best ones yet.

-So thinking what would be an easy way to journal ((My note taking of the first session was thwarted by OS X's evil semi-modal WiFi dialog.
-Apologies for that.)) this edition both for me as a writer and for you as a reader I came up with this format.
+So thinking what would be an easy way to journal [^1] this edition both for me as a writer and for you as a reader I came up with this format.
 Session division is left as an exercise for the reader.

 > Going to school in the 90s.
 By the time they graduated everybody had multiple e-mail addresses, multiple browsers and access to mobile phones.